Database Schema Migrations for Offline-First Web Applications

 Frequently Asked Questions

 Can I roll back a failed schema migration in the browser?
-IndexedDB does not support automatic rollback of schema changes mid-transaction.
-If the upgrade transaction fails or is aborted, the database reverts to its previous state.
+IndexedDB does not support manual rollback of schema changes mid-transaction.
+If the upgrade transaction fails or is aborted, the database reverts to its previous state automatically.
 Implement explicit error handling and version tracking to allow manual recovery or fallback to a safe schema version.